 Brickell's Walk Score of 93 makes it the most walkable neighborhood in Miami by a significant margin.
 You can live here without a car, something that is nearly impossible anywhere else in South Florida.
 Brickell City Centre provides 500,000+ square feet of retail and dining.
 The Brightline station connects Brickell directly to Fort Lauderdale (30 minutes), West Palm Beach (60 minutes), and Orlando (3.5 hours).
 For buyers relocating from New York, Chicago, or international markets, this level of walkability and transit access is a major draw.

 The financial district concentration also creates consistent rental demand.
 Major banks, hedge funds, law firms, and tech companies have established Brickell offices.
 According to the Miami Downtown Development Authority, over 80,000 people work in the greater Brickell and Downtown corridor.
-That employment base supports strong occupancy rates even during periods of elevated supply.
+That employment base supports strong occupancy rates even during periods of high supply.

 The 54% cash buyer rate in Brickell luxury transactions, according to NAR data, provides a structural buffer against the kind of forced selling that plagued Miami during the 2008 downturn.
 These are not leveraged buyers who will panic at interest rate movements.
 They are capitalized buyers making strategic allocation decisions.